topaxi/bb-remix/slides/04-ebill.md

   provided solutions and opt-in of additional addons like `react-query` or hand-written solutions.
 - Remix-I18next plugin not well integrated and does not provide much benefits
+  - Causing hydration errors out of the box
+  - Mostly handrolled solution for now
 - No "parallel-routes" like Next.js or Angular

 ---